 Ka Lui – The interior design of this restaurant is so Filipino.
-Bamboo, chairs, antique wood, dim light, no shoes policy, so pinoy!
+Bamboo, chairs, antique wood, dim light, no shoe policy, so Pinoy!
 It was selected as one of the best Asian restaurants in the prestigious Miele Guide 2013.
-They don’t serve pork here, just seafood, veggies and fruits.
+They don’t serve pork here, just seafood, veggies, and fruits.
 Perfect for health-conscious people like me.
 I just like the ambiance in that resto.

 Things to do in Puerto Princesa

 Puerto Princesa Subterranean River National Park – Be careful not to look up at the stalactites with mouth wide open coz black bats are everywhere and they might drop something like fruit, worms, or poop!

 Iwahig Firefly Watching Tour – this is the second-best on my list, first was the Underground River of course.
 But this one, gosh!
 It’s so amazing to see how the fireflies lit up some trees and make it look like a Christmas tree.
 They glow so brightly and they lit up at the same time, synchronize man!